markuspf/idris-gap/README.md

  | PHP     | 0.00u + 0.01s | 0.55u + 0.01s | 4.99u + 0.20s | 632.58u + 129.48s |
  | GAP     | 1.53u + 0.28s | 1.72u + 0.29s | 2.85u + 0.24s | 137.98u +   0.27s |
 ```
+As a comparison: The natural GAP code that one would use to compute these pythagorean triples takes 1.7 seconds for 500.